-The American Dream part-time Airbnb Property Manager.
+The American Dream Airbnb Property Manager.
 It is a phrase that has been tossed around since the era of Ellis Island.
 In other countries, the dream to live large, without being tied to a desk rings loud and true.
 In today’s bustling global economy this dream has never been stronger.
 Like any dream, the challenge is grasping it tightly so that you can make it come true.

 Look Behind The Curtain

 Real Estate is a commodity like no other.
-Since the days of Pangaea to the 21st century, the world has relied on the power of real estate.
+From the days of Pangaea to the 21st century, the world has relied on the power of real estate.
 Thanks to travel innovations, reaching new pieces of land has never been easier.
 However, far too few people are actually capitalizing on the full potential of their real estate investments.

 Since its jump to fame in 2013, Airbnb has helped homeowners capitalize on the hospitality market.
 It has reinvented the idea of short-term property management and created the foundation that homeowners need to risk renovating the in-law suite to host travelers on their adventures.
 Of course, not every homeowner has had success with Airbnb.
-The reason for failure is often a lack of understanding the who, what, where, when, and how of Airbnb property management.
+The reason for failure is often a lack of understanding of the who, what, where, when, and how of Airbnb property management.

-To help you avoid failure, let’s take a look behind the curtain so that you can become the metaphorical wizard who is capable of not only being a Superhost, but attracting those crucial five star reviews that keep you at 100 percent occupancy and higher than average nightly rates.
+To help you avoid failure, let’s take a look behind the curtain so that you can become the metaphorical wizard who is capable of not only being a Superhost but attracting those crucial five-star reviews that keep you at 100 percent occupancy and higher than average nightly rates.

 The Who: Understanding Your Guests